royGarima1518/PizzaBillGenerator/readme.md

 ## Overview

 This project implements a simple pizza bill Generator in Java.
-It allows users to create different types of pizzas (Veg and Non-Veg), add extra toppings and cheese, and opt for takeaway service.
+It allows users to create different types of pizzas (Base and Deluxe Pizza), add extra toppings and cheese, and opt for takeaway service.
 The final bill is generated based on the selections made.

 ## Features